The-Crazy3D/BloonProject/README.md

 BloonCrypto : a new Habbo EMU based on the latest habbo official revision created with PHP.

 You want to join US ?
 Contact US on Skype : burak.karamahmut
+## Revision 1305

+* Starting programming multithread on PHP emulator
+* Fix a lot of minnor issue
+* Fix the update-downloader
+* Performance enhancement
+* Fix a security major issue
+* Fix handler system (Enhanced handler)
+* Add a system in updater class, if you change revision code to "dev-custom", the script will not check the build.
+(Only for devs.)

 ## Revision 1200